Eleonora Abbagnato

 Eleonora Abbagnato ([eleoˈnɔːra abbaɲˈɲaːto]; born 30 June 1978) is an Italian ballet dancer, model, and actress.
-Between 2013 and 2021 she was Étoile at the Paris Opera Ballet.
+Between 2013 and 2021 she was ètoile at the Paris Opera Ballet.

 Early life and education

-Born in Palermo, Abbagnato started dancing at 4 years old, and at 12 she moved to Monte Carlo to enroll in the dance school of Marika Bresobrasova.
+Born in Palermo, Abbagnato started dancing at 5 years old, and at 12 she moved to Monte Carlo to enroll in the dance school of Marika Bresobrasova.
 At 13, she toured Europe with Roland Petit's The Sleeping Beauty, in the role of Aurora as a child.
 She was then admitted, after a private audition, to the École de Danse of the Paris Opera as a fellowship student.

 Career

 In 1996, at the age of 18, Abbagnato graduated and joined the corps de ballet of the Opera, where she made a rapid ascent: Coryphée in 1999, Sujet in 2000, Premiere Danseuse in 2001 and Étoile in March 2013.
 In 2007, Abbagnato debuted as an actress in the film Il 7 e l'8 with Ficarra e Picone.
 On 18 February 2009, she joined Paolo Bonolis in hosting the second night of the Sanremo Music Festival.
 The same year, she released her autobiography Un angelo sulle punte (An Angel on her toes).